mplusmuseum/mplusmuseum-graphql/readme.md

 1. Clone and download this repo
 2. Install dependencies with `npm install` or `yarn`
 3. Make sure elasticsearch is started `brew services start elasticsearch`
+4. Make a **.htpasswd** file `htpasswd -bc .htpasswd someusername somepassword`
-4. Start this server with `npm start` or `yarn start`
+5. Start this server with `npm start` or `yarn start`
-5. Explore the api at http://localhost:3000/api-explorer
+6. Explore the api at http://localhost:3000/api-explorer

 ## Tools